 - Answering phones, taking messages, and responding to general email inquiries

-- Filing, data entry/analysis, and office organization
+- Filing, data entry, and office organization

-- Various other duties as assigned
+- Additional duties as needed

 - Professional attitude, with a strong attention to detail

-- Dependable and trustworthy with confidential donor information
+- Dependable and trust-worthy with confidential donor information

 - Excellent email and phone communication skills, with comfort interacting with VIP guests and donors